 - foul language, obscenities, and obscene gestures

-Some people claim that playing video games promotes learning, problem solving, and increased eye-hand coordination and there is research supporting this.
-However, violent content might not be required to obtain these beneficial effects.
-In 2012, multiple studies done with about 130,000 participants around the world show that violent video games increase aggressive thoughts, angry feelings, physiological arousal (like increase in heart rate, blood pressure ), and aggressive behavior.
+Some people claim that playing video games promotes learning, problem-solving, and increased eye-hand coordination and there is research supporting this.
+However, obtaining these beneficial effects may not require violent content.
+In 2012, multiple studies done with about 130,000 participants around the world show that violent video games increase aggressive thoughts, angry feelings, physiological arousal (like an increase in heart rate and blood pressure ), and aggressive behavior.
 Violent games also decrease helping behavior and feelings of empathy towards others.

 In general, increased time spent by children in video gaming can lead to poor social skills, less time studying resulting in poor grades, decreased physical exercise resulting in overweight kids and behavioral changes depending on the content of the game.
 For those interested in video gaming, parents need to check the Entertainment Software Rating Board (ESRB) ratings to learn about the game’s content.
 We have a responsibility to select appropriate games in terms of game content and developmental level of the child.
 It is vital to set clear rules about the duration of gaming both inside and outside of home.
 Some games connect to the Internet, which can allow children and adolescents to play online with unknown people.
 We need to warn children about potential serious dangers of Internet contacts and relationships while playing games online.